contao/docs/docs/manual/layout/templates/twig/_index.en.md

 3. Use the same block names as in the original template.

 {{% notice note %}}
 You cannot extend Twig templates from within PHP templates only the other way round.
-A selection of existing Twig templates, e.g. via a content element, is currently not yet possible.
 {{% /notice %}}